More Complex Requirements

 Most applications for a drilling jig will of course be more complex than the single

-bush shown above but will range from the quite simple to the very complex.
-They will
+bush but will range from quite simple to the very complex.
+They will also come in

-also come in very many forms with two factors particularly having an impact on this.
+very many forms with two factors particularly having an impact on this.
+Obviously,

-Obviously, the greater the number of parts to be made using it the greater is the
+the greater the number of parts to be made the greater is the justification for

-justification for making a more complex jig that will better achieve the aims, typically,
+making a more complex jig that will better achieve the aims, typically, productivity

-productivity and accuracy.
-Secondly, and the one that cannot be covered in detail
+and accuracy.
+Secondly, and the one that cannot be covered in detail here is the

 Having chosen to consider a drilling jig for the part being made there are three